 Please don’t hesitate to speak with Anneka or Cat about any of the above.

-- Wednesday May 15th2019– A social and free organised run to coincide with Mental Health Awareness Week 2019.
-The theme for 2019 is Body Image– how we think and feel about our bodies.
+- Wednesday May 15th2019– A free social run coinciding with Mental Health Awareness Week 2019.
+The theme for 2019 is Body Image – how we think and feel about our bodies.

-- Monday July 8th2019 – A social and free organized run where the theme will be Men’s mental health.
+- Monday July 8th2019 – A free social run where the theme will be Men’s mental health

-- Week of October 10th2019– A social and free organised run to coincide with World Mental Health Day (Date and theme TBC).
+- Week of October 10th2019 – A free social run coinciding with World Mental Health Day (Date and theme TBC).

-If you are experiencing mental health problems or need support, there are lots of places you can go for confidential, non-judgmental help:
+If you’re experiencing mental health problems or need support, there are lots of places you can go for confidential, non-judgemental help:

 |Organisation & Contact||How they can support|